YinkaJoy/LITA_CLASS_PROJECTS/README.md

-# LITA_CLASS_PROJECTS
+# LITA_CLASS_ACTIVITIES
-This is where I will document my Projects on Data Analysis with Incubator Hub.
+This is where I will document my class activities on Data Analysis with Incubator Hub.

-### Project Title: Computation in Excel
+### Project Title: Incubator Hub HR Data Analysis
 ---

-# LITA_CAPSTONE-PROJECT-2
-I will be documenting  my second project on customer behavioural pattern here.

-### Project Title: Deyinuad Flexipay Customer Behavioural Analysis

 ### Project Outline
 ---